 Protect voting rights—oppose the SAVE Act

-The SAVE Act, introduced by Republican Representative Chip Roy (R-TX), is a voter disenfranchisement bill, pure and simple.
-It would impact millions of Americans and effectively end voting from abroad, due to the new voter registration requirements it would impose.
+The Act is a voter disenfranchisement bill, pure and simple.
+If passed, it will impact millions of Americans and effectively end voting from abroad due to the new voter registration requirements it will impose.
+It goes hand in hand with the March 25th Executive Order that Trump recently issued and is a bill that would destroy democracy as we know it.

 The SAVE Act amends the National Voter Registration Act to require voters registering or changing their registration information to provide ID that hundreds of millions of Americans do not have, and forcing that ID to be presented in person.
-These requirements severely restrict access to voting.
+These requirements severely restrict access to voting, especially for those abroad, in the military, in rural communities, married women, students, disabled and seniors.

-Furthermore, it imposes criminal penalties on election workers if they register voters who fail to provide documentary proof of their U.S. citizenship and will cost many millions of dollars to overhaul voter registration systems, pay for increased administrative workload in election offices, and cover legal and compliance costs across every state.
-Talk about wasteful spending!
+Furthermore, it imposes criminal penalties on election workers if they register voters who fail to provide documentary proof of their U.S. citizenship, and will cost many millions of dollars to implement across state electoral systems.

-The SAVE act claims to be about preventing non-citizen voting, but it is already illegal for non-citizens to vote in American elections and there is no widespread evidence of noncitizens voting in U.S. elections.
-Rather, it creates unnecessary barriers that will disenfranchise eligible voters, overwhelm election officials, and sow distrust in the electoral process.
+The SAVE Act claims to be about preventing non-citizen voting, but it is already illegal for non-citizens to vote in American elections and there is no widespread evidence of noncitizens voting in U.S. elections.
+Instead it creates barriers that will disenfranchise millions of eligible voters, overwhelm election officials, and sow distrust in the electoral process.

 Actions to take

-Good morning/afternoon!
-My name is (YOUR NAME) and I am constituent of Rep <name>.
+My name is (NAME) and I am a constituent of Senator (NAME).
 My zip code is XXXXX.
-I’m an American citizen living abroad and I care deeply about my country.
-I am calling to ask Rep <name> to oppose the SAVE Act, HR 22.
-This bill would completely disenfranchise me because I am not able to register to vote in person.
-Will the congress(wo)man be voting against it and protect my right to vote?
+I care deeply about my country and my right to vote.
+I am calling to ask Sen <name> to oppose the SAVE Act and vote no to ending the filibuster on it.
+This bill would disenfranchise me because I am not able to register to vote in person and would massively undermine democracy in the United States.
+Will <name> protect my right to vote?

-2) Submit a testimonial (in video or written form) which can be shared on DA social media and with key Congresspeople.
-(Instructions & where to upload here
+3) Submit a testimonial (in video or written form) which can be shared on DA social media and with key Congresspeople.
+(Instructions & where to upload here)

 SAVE ACT FAQ (Safeguard American Voter Eligibility (SAVE) Act (H.R.22/S.128))